savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise03-AddErrorHandlingMiddleware/README.md

 * Using ES6 Object destructuring
 * Using Error-handling Express middleware

-You will be viewing a project based on our previous projects that has been modified to demonstrate  these concepts.
+You will be viewing an updated project based on our previous projects which demonstrates  these concepts.

+Please follow the steps while viewing the project at:
+`\901NodeIntro\Solutions\Ch07\express-server7-3`

 ## Steps

-1. Open the express-server7-3 project in this folder

-1. Notice the new modules of express-promise-router unhandled-error being used in `server.js`.
+1. In server.js - notice the new modules of express-promise-router unhandled-error being used

 	```javascript
 		const expressPromiseRouter = require("express-promise-router");